ColetteChang/colettechang.github.io/_posts/2025-05-11-dating-app-advice-for-real-love.md

 Always love yourself first.
 Focus on what you want to pursue in life.
 A great partner is a huge bonus—but there’s absolutely nothing wrong with being single.

 No one can give you the “best” dating advice.
-Think about it: if someone has a lot of dating experience, doesn’t that mean
+Think about it: if someone has a lot of dating experience, doesn’t that mean they’ve made a lot of wrong choices?
+Should you fully trust them?
+And if someone’s only had one relationship and it worked out—maybe they just got lucky.
+Everyone’s path is different.

+So take advice as a tool, not a rulebook.
+Learn what you can, then trust yourself to build a strategy that fits you.
+Your version of love is out there—and you’re the one who gets to decide how to find it.